 In fact back in the day we found the process of using generic job websites and prospecting on Linkedin so tedious and unfruitful that we decided to drop everything and develop CommissionCrowd to push the independent sales industry forward and eliminate all of the frustration for both sales agents and companies.

-If you’re serious about building a successful and sustainable commission-only sales team, then we recommend this post to save yourself valuable time, energy and above all sanity.
+If you’re serious about building a successful and sustainable B2B commission-only sales team, then we recommend reading this article to save yourself valuable time, energy and money.

 Our First Experience Of Building An Outsourced Sales Team